You must take advice from a qualified equity release adviser to apply for a lifetime mortgage. It's a regulatory requirement.

-The amount of cash you can release depends on things such as your age and the value of your home.
+The amount of cash you can release depends on things such as your age, health and the value of your home.
 With a lifetime mortgage, you can take either a lump sum, where interest accrues on the full amount from day one, or following an initial release in a number of smaller amounts, known as a drawdown.
 This could save you thousands in interest if you don’t need all the money straight away.

 There are typically no repayments to make with a lifetime mortgage, as the loan, plus roll-up interest, is repaid when the plan ends.
 That's usually when you either pass away or move into long term care.
 When you take out a lifetime mortgage, the interest accrues, then rolls up and is added to the loan.
 This is also known as compound interest.

 The tax-free cash you release through a lifetime mortgage can be used on anything you like – see how our customers used theirs.